joshwilensky/Good-README-Generator/README.md

 You are required to submit the following:

-- A walkthrough video demonstrating the functionality of the application.
+- A walk-through video demonstrating the functionality of the application.

 - A sample README.md file for a project repository generated using your application.

 - The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

 # Good-README-Generator